How to Monitor Microsoft IIS with OpenTelemetry

 - In the Google Cloud exporter, do the following mapping:

 - Set node_id, location, and namespace for the metrics.
-Location and namespace are set from the resource processor.
+The resource processor sets the location and namespace.

 - The project ID is not set in the configuration.
 Google automatically detects the project ID.

-- Add the normalizesums processor to exclude the first metric that has a zero value when the configuration is done and the collector is restarted.
-To know more about this processor, check the OpenTelemetry documentation.
+- Add the normalizesums processor to exclude the first metric with a zero value when the configuration is done and the collector is restarted.

 - Add the batch processor to bundle the metrics from multiple receivers.
-We highly recommend using this processor in the configuration, especially for the benefit of the logging component of the collector.
+We highly recommend using this processor in the configuration, especially for the benefit of the collector's logging component.

 Step 4: View Your Metrics

-Below is a table of the metrics that are collected by OpenTelemetry on Microsoft IIS.
+Below is a table of the metrics that OpenTelemetry collects on Microsoft IIS.
 You can exclude metrics by adding the following line to your config file with the metric name you want to exclude:

 1metrics: